paritytech/asset-transfer-api/README.md

 ### Teleport and Reserve Transfer via polkadotXcm pallet

 The `AssetTransferApi.createTransferTransaction` is able to infer what kind of transaction is necessary given the inputs.
-When sending cross chain transfers the api does a lot of validation to ensure the inputs are valid, and the assets either exist or dont.
-This process is done through a registry which is maintained in a seperate repo [here](https://github.com/paritytech/asset-transfer-api-registry).
-If the asset in not in the registry it will then lookup if that asset exists on chain and cache it if necessary.
-On chain verification is not always possible in respect to the direction the asset is being sent and what the destination chain is since we only maintain one api connection.
-Therefore, if you would like the inject information into the registry, you can using the `injectedRegistry` option for the `AssetTransferApi`.
+When sending cross chain transfers, the api does a lot of validation to ensure the inputs are valid, and the assets either exist or don't.
+This process is done through a registry which is maintained in a separate repo [here](https://github.com/paritytech/asset-transfer-api-registry).
+If the asset is not in the registry, it will then lookup if that asset exists on-chain and cache it if necessary.
+On-chain verification is not always possible in respect to the direction the asset is being sent and what the destination chain is since we only maintain one api connection.
+Therefore, if you would like to inject information into the registry, you can using the `injectedRegistry` option for the `AssetTransferApi`.

 ### Transferring assets via xTokens pallet

 If the transfer is being sent from a parachain that utilizes the `xTokens` pallet, the API will detect that and construct the transaction that is necessary.
 It will construct one of three calls: `transferMultiAsset`, `transferMultiAssets`, or `transferMultiAssetWithFee`.
-This is only application when the intended transfer direction starts from a parachain.
-The xTokens pallet can be found [here](https://github.com/open-web3-stack/open-runtime-module-library/tree/master/xtokens).
+This is only applicable when the intended transfer direction starts from a parachain.
+The `xTokens` pallet can be found [here](https://github.com/open-web3-stack/open-runtime-module-library/tree/master/xtokens).

 An example would look like:
 ```typescript